energy7/practiceixd/syllabus.md

 30% homework and reading
 40% final critique

-The project for the class is to design an onboarding flow for [Tech Solidarity](https://techsolidarity.org), a grassroots group whose goal is to better connect tech workers with the communities they live in.
-You and a partner will work to create a responsive experience that serves and builds their community.
+The project for this class is to design a key experience for a valuable creative site (to be announced the first day of class).
+You and a partner will work together as UX Lead and UI Lead, sketching and testing and revising a responsive design at increasing levels of fidelity.

-(If you volunteer with another organization and would like to design for that group instead, that is a possibility.
-Email me before the first class.)

 This is a pass/fail course.
 Students who pass will:
 * Present usable, readable, enjoyable designs that serve the intended audience
 * Demonstrate an understanding of web hierarchy, aesthetics, and behavior